 EAT AS WELL AS YOU CAN

 Convention centres are renowned for their terrible food.
 The Boston Convention & Exhibition Centre is a prime location for a nutrition free weekend.
-Do what you can to get some proper vitamins and fiber inside you.
+Do what you can to get some proper vitamins and fibre inside you.
 Your gut and your immune system will thank you for it.

 TAKE YOUR VITAMINS

-In the run up, during, and in the days following the event, give your immune system a boost with vitamins.
+In the run-up, during, and in the days following the event, give your immune system a boost with vitamins.
 A good multivitamin will do, you want vitamin c and zinc in particular.
 Yes, you will pee most of it out, but we are talking about giving you every fighting chance here.

-TAKE YOUR FIBER
+TAKE YOUR FIBRE

 I’m a fan of Fybogel myself, other fibrous options are available.